Truc4p/final-year-project/report/SECTION_3_REQUIREMENTS_ANALYSIS.md

 - **AI Recommendations (84%, M=4.3/5)**: Highest-rated feature overall; addresses "Limited personalization" frustration (42% lack skin-type recommendations)
 - **Live Streaming Commerce (76%, M=4.1/5)**: Significant demand; 31% cite absence of native streaming as frustration

+- **AI Skin Education & Source Transparency:** Qualitative interviews indicate customers want to study their skin with an AI dermatology expert that explains conditions and routines in plain language, cites reliable dermatology textbooks and peer-reviewed sources, and helps them avoid wasting time and money on unsuitable products or routines.

 This data validates the platform's three core pillars: **integration, personalization, and engagement**.

 **Operational Requirements Alignment:** Business operators prioritized consolidated inventory/orders (94%), real-time analytics (88%), and customer segmentation (82%).
 The 52% citing data migration difficulty as a barrier indicates the need for robust migration tools and support during onboarding.